ngneat/react-rxjs/README.md

 });
 ```

 This function takes a callback function which is passed an `Observable` parameter and returns an `Observable`.
-Every time the `effect` is called, the value is pushed into that `Observable`.
 Now we can register it in our component, and call it when we need:

 ```ts
 import { useComponentEffects$ } from '@ngneat/react-rxjs';